enso-org/enso-archive/doc/design/runtime/unbounded-recursion.md

 <benchmarks>

 ### Thread Pools
-As this approach relies on the ability
+As this approach relies on the ability to spawn significant numbers of threads,

 ### Project Loom
 If project loom's coroutines and / or fibres were stable, these would likely